Examination Under Oath (EUO) Preparation

 Q: Do I have to agree to attend an EUO?

 A: The answer is yes.
-As the insured you are most always obligated to cooperate with any of the insurance company’s investigations of your injury claim.
+As the insured, you are almost always obligated to cooperate with any of the insurance company’s investigations of your injury claim.
 This includes using an EUO as it is just another tool the insurers use in their claims process.
-It is important for your personal injury lawyer have experience preparing their clients for an EUO.
+It is important for your personal injury lawyer to have experience preparing their clients for an EUO.
 The first step is to read the provisions of your policy which should detail your responsibility as a policyholder.
 If the insurer attempts to go outside the realm of those responsibilities listed, your attorney can advise you how to proceed.

 Read More –

 Q: Is an EUO the same as a deposition?